flowroute/flowroute-numbers-php/README.md

 		use FlowrouteNumbersLib\Models\BillingMethod;
 		use FlowrouteNumbersLib\Models\Route;

-		?>
- You have a few options for this:
+ You can approach the file creation through any of the following methods:

  1. Create a single file that contains all of the Controllers and methods, then commenting out the lines for each method you don't want to run.

- 2. Create a unique file for each Controller, adding only those lines relevant to that Controller, and then commenting out the lines for each method you're note using.
+ 2. Create a unique file for each Controller, adding only those lines relevant to that Controller and related methods, and then commenting out the lines for each method you're not using.
+You would create three unique Controller files.

  3. Create a unique file for each method.
+Each file will then contain the lines instantiating the relevant Controller.

 This SDK covers option number 2, creating unique Controller files.
 However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-php** directory.
 When you want to run a method, run the following on the command line in the **flowroute-numbers-php** directory: